mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Step Seven**

-Final Touches and Derived Stats.
+Final Touches and Derived STATS.

-### Derived Stats
+### Derived STATS

 #### Defense
 We use Opposed Tests for Defense.
+Players roll all the dice in Sixfinity.

-Dodge Attack: `1D12 + Reaction`
+Dodge Attack: `1D12 + Reaction + Intuition`

-If you beat the target's Step Difficulty they miss.
+If you beat the target's Rating Difficulty they miss.

 #### Physical Health

-Physical Health = 8 + Body
+Physical Health = 8 + Stamina Score

+This is not a lot of health.
+Cover and armor are critical to the game.

-If you had a Body of 4 you you would have 12 Health.
+If you had a Stamina Score of 4 you you would have 12 Health.

-If you had Body 6 you would have 14 Health.
+If you had Stamina Score 6 you would have 14 Health.

 Once you reach 0 health you are Unconscious and begin bleeding to death.
 You can bleed until you max your Overflow and then you are dead.

 #### Stun Health

-Stun Health = 8 + Willpower
+Stun Health = 8 + Tenacity Score

 This is where Stun Damage is recorded.
 If it reaches 0 you fall Unconscious and any further damage begins to affect Physical.